GollumGPT/The-Fellowship-of-the-Code-2026/chapters/chapter-4-when-things-react.md

 # The Red Book of Westmarch - Chapter IV: Application Logic & State

-*> "The Grey Pilgrim had said that there was hope, but only a fool's hope.
-Yet, even a fool's hope can guide the hand when the shadows lengthen." — *The Chronicles of the Companions*
+*`The Grey Pilgrim had said that there was hope, but only a fool's hope.
+Yet, even a fool's hope can guide the hand when the shadows lengthen." — *The Chronicles of the Companions`*

 **Table of Contents**